Top-NotchOutdoorSearch

 Is the Garmin Striker 7sv for You?

-If you are looking for side-scanning fish finders with the biggest screen possible, the Striker 7sv is the best fish finder under 500 for you.
+If you want side scanning on the biggest screen you can get, the Striker 7sv is the best fish finder under 500 for you.

 Garmin Striker 7sv Plus